Software Installation Request Policy

 Other Software Repositories

 Some user communities may maintain copies of their domain software for others to use.
 For example, the Purdue Bioinformatics Core provides a wide set of bioinformatics software for use by any user of the clusters.
 RCAC recommends first checking the Bioinformatics repository before requesting or installing bioinformatics software.

 $ module load bioinfo $ module avail

 Changes to Provided Software

 Changes to available software, such as the introduction of new compilers and libraries or the retirement of older toolchains, will be scheduled in advance and coordinated with system maintenances.
 This is done to minimize impact and provide a predictable time for changes.
 Advance notice of changes will be given with regular maintenance announcements and notices printed through "module load".
 Be sure to check maintenance announcements and job output for any upcoming changes.

 Long Term Support

-ITaP understands the need for a stable and unchanging suite of compilers and libraries.
+RCAC understands the need for a stable and unchanging suite of compilers and libraries.
 Research projects are often tied to specific compiler versions throughout their lifetime.
-ITaP will go to every effort to provide the "devel" environment and the common GCC compiler as a long term supported environment.
+RCAC will go to every reasonable effort to provide the "devel" environment and the common GCC compiler as a long term supported environment.
 These suites will stay unchanged for longer periods than the toolchain built with the latest available Intel compiler.